jjlynch2/OsteoSort/README.md

 Re-wrote the base code for match.2d() to be more efficient with looping for distance calculations.

-Re-wrote the base code for write.TPS to use lists with unequal landmarks and 3D matrices with equal landmarks
+Re-wrote the base code for write.TPS to use lists with unequal landmarks and 3D matrices with equal landmarks.

+Re-wrote all file output into output_options() including TPS, excel, and plots.